francoisjacquet/rosariosis/assets/themes/FlatSIS/README.md

 DESCRIPTION
 -----------
-This theme extends the default WPadmin theme and provides a flat design.
+This theme is now the default since RosarioSIS 8.0
-Also, the footer menu is now placed at the top of the screen.

-It is part of RosarioSIS since version 5.0.

 CONTENT
 -------